shitcodebykaushik/Rust-doc/src/Readfile.md

   - Cargo build is for the building the project
   -  Cargo test is for runnig the test and the benchmarks
   -  Cargo search is for the searching the carates,third party-party lib' .
+  - Unit testing is the silver bullets of out industry that can make all the differnec in keeping up high software quality .